Manual Testing - Complete Guide + Best Practices

 Did you know that approximately one-third of companies aim to automate 50% to 75% of their testing procedures?
 However, manual testing still accounts for at least 80% of testing despite advancements in AI and automation.
 So, is manual testing still relevant or something that will be replaced in years to come?

 In this article, we will explore why manual testing remains essential, its role in Agile and DevOps environments, and how it is evolving in software development.
-We will provide insights into how manual testing complements automated methods, ensuring comprehensive software quality.
 So, stay tuned to discover the unique value manual testing brings and how to implement it in your QA strategy.

 What is Manual Testing?